haxtheweb/edtechjoker/draft-outline.md

 - Understanding Vanilla JS concepts:
   - IntersectionObservers
   - MutationObservers

-### Class activity
-- Let's

-### Blog post 1 for the week
-- Read shipping things buildless

-## Thursday
-- Establishing the output of Project 2
-- Accessibility testing
-- "Application" vs "webcomponent" based projects
-- Looking into accessibility testing / documentation on how to write tests for the repository

-- Let's repeat the same process from the button but now off of a real world comp
-  - What are the characteristics of the card?
-  - What design considerations must we take into account?
-  - What accessibility concerns do we potentially have?
-  - What security concerns do we potentially have?
-  - What "states" does this button have?
-  - What do we call this?
-- Let's create a new repo for this card element and import the simple-icon from the previous
-- Let's add a dev dependency on the button created in the 1st tutorial
-- Create a demo that illustrates how to use this element
-## Homework
-- Keep working on your card and refining it
-- Reading: How Penn State (my team) ships web components in an "unbundled" manner -- https://dev.to/btopro/part-1-how-penn-state-unbundles-web-components-for-cdn-deployments-20di
-- Write a blog post about considerations when building a web component and considerations when building the element's API (metacognition of the exercise we engaged in)
-- Sunday night, each team has 1 person post the links to their repos for this

-# Week 8: Project 2: Refinement of our card comp
-## Tuesday
-- Critique / review of the cards worked on in the previous week
-- Rest of class time will be to implement the improvements and discussions that spawn off of ways of achieving the task at hand
-- cards will then be enhanced based on the feedback received
-## Thursday / Homework
-- Continue working on cards in groups while I roam around or show examples of conecpts within the context of people's repos at the front
-- Final card to be submitted by Sunday night

-# Week 9/10/11: Project 3 - Portfolio site / Corporate employee listing
-## Tues Building
 - Understanding why assets need compiled for the web and what that means
 - Starting on an "application" boilerplate in open-wc (run through init but for application this time)
 - Understanding github actions